microsoft/jacdac/services/cloudadapter.md

         result: f64
     }

-Should be called by jacscript when it finishes handling a `cloud_command`.
+Should be called when it finishes handling a `cloud_command`.

 ## Registers